bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### Take daily weight measurements, but filter out the noise

-If you've ever dieted before, you'll know that the scale does weird things.
+The scale does weird things when you diet.
 One day you'll wake up looking leaner but the scale says you're stuck at the same weight.
-Or it tells you that you're heavier even though you've been doing everything right.
+The next day it'll say that you're heavier ,even though you've been doing everything right.

 Your weight data is _noisy_ and you need the _signal_.